Skip to content

 For more than 30 years, our Long Island Unitarian Universalist Fund (LIUUF), a field-of-interest advised fund at The Trust, has worked to address education and racial equity, environmental justice, and immigrant rights.
 The fund also focuses on LGBTQ+ advocacy, women’s rights, leadership development, legal and legislative advocacy, and community organizing.
 The fund was established by the Veatch Program at Shelter Rock.

-Guided by an advisory committee that represents Unitarian Universalist congregations throughout Long Island, the LIUUF has awarded millions of dollars to nonprofits in Nassau and Suffolk counties to advance grassroots progressive social change.
+Guided by an advisory committee that represents Unitarian Universalist congregations throughout Long Island, the LIUU Fund has awarded more than eight million dollars to nonprofits in Nassau and Suffolk counties to advance grassroots progressive social change.

 Frequently asked questions